istana/libnss-maria/README.md

     Might work or compile on older systems, but it's untested
 - tested systems - Archlinux, Centos, Debian (buster/stable), Fedora, latest Ubuntu, Ubuntu LTS
 - both unix socket and host are supported
+- shouldn't be used with SUID programs

 ## TODO

-- fix bug with too many users in a group - not a bug, just buffer is too small (1k) for all group members and glibc won't retry with a larger one
 - v1 version
 - announce
-- deb + rpm packages + universal package managers too
+- deb + rpm packages
-- code quality analyzer in addition to strict compiler checks
-- more unit tests
+- architecture like nss_ldapd would be nice

 ## Build && Test in Vagrant